-Introducers and intermediaries -Third parties who introduce you to us.
+Introducers and intermediaries -Third parties who introduce your business to us to keep them informed about the progress of business they have introduced to us.

-Third party organisations or processors - Some personal data, where we are permitted by law to disclose it or where it is public information, can be shared with other organisations that have a legitimate use for it.
-We may also use other companies to perform tasks on our behalf.
-For example, IT service providers or payroll services.
+Third party organisations or processors - We may also use other companies to perform tasks on our behalf.
+For example, IT service providers.

 Public bodies, law enforcement and regulators - The police and other law enforcement agencies, as well as public bodies like local authorities and our regulators, can sometimes ask us to supply them with personal data.
 This can be for various reasons, like preventing or detecting crime, fraud, apprehending or prosecuting offenders, assessing or collecting tax, or investigating complaints.